Bach's Missa of 1733: Bach's intentions with the composition

 This detail from an 1828 map of Dresden shows the location of the Opernhaus am Taschenberg, the court theatre that in the 1660s was built adjacent to the Elector's palace, then in 1708 transformed into the Catholic Hofkirche, and, by the time this map was drawn, after building the Katholische Kirche (1739–1751), among others, transformed into an archive (indicated as "Archiv" in the middle of this picture).

 The location of the Sophienkirche is shown in the lower part of this detail.

-At the time, Germany lived under the cuius regio, eius religio principle (inhabitants of a region have to follow the religion of their ruler), which led to a somewhat double situation in Dresden under August the Strong: officially Catholic in Poland but only privately so in Dresden — no Catholicism was imposed on Lutheran Saxony, and only the court at Dresden was Catholic.
+At the time, Germany lived under the cuius regio, eius religio principle (inhabitants of a region must follow the religion of their ruler), which led to a somewhat bifurcated situation in Dresden under August the Strong, who was officially Catholic in Poland, but was only privately Catholic in Dresden — no Catholicism was imposed on Lutheran Saxony; only the court at Dresden was Catholic.
 Lutherans, including the Electress Christiane Eberhardine, who steadfastly refused to convert to Catholicism (and for whom Bach had composed his Trauerode when she died in 1727), had the Sophienkirche as their place of worship, (Note: Note that the Sophienkirche was not called the Hofkirche before 1737, so for the purposes of this article about a 1733 composition, "Hofkirche" refers exclusively to the Catholic court church housed in the former Opernhaus am Taschenberg and served by the court chapel musicians (also predating plans for the later Hofkirche/Cathedral built between the later Schloßplatz and Theaterplatz within about half a decade).) while the Catholic Hofkirche (Court church) was housed in the former court theatre from 1708.

-Luther had not rejected any of the five parts of the Mass ordinary that traditionally were eligible for a musical setting (Kyrie, Gloria, Nicene Creed, Sanctus, Agnus Dei): Protestant mass celebrations could include any of these and/or their translation in the local language.
+Luther had not rejected any of the five parts of the Mass ordinary that traditionally were eligible for a musical setting (Kyrie, Gloria, Nicene Creed, Sanctus, Agnus Dei): thus, Protestant mass celebrations could still include any of these (and/or their translation in the local language).
 There is no doubt that Bach admired his ancestor Veit for his Lutheranism.
-In all probability Bach wrote a Lutheran liturgical composition that would have been just as acceptable in a Catholic mass.
-At least the panache with which Bach showed off as a versatile composer, only six years after openly choosing the Lutheran side at the death of the new elector's mother, must be admired.
+In all probability Bach seems to have written a Lutheran liturgical composition that would have been just as acceptable in a Catholic mass.
+Whatever his intentions, the composition shows Bach's panache and the admirable boldness of a manifestly versatile and confident composer, all of which came only six years after he openly chose the Lutheran side upon the death of the new elector's mother.